bystrogenomics/bystro/perl/ANNOTATION.md

 #### Summary of the Bystro Annotator

-Bystro takes 1+ VCF or SNP (PEMapper/PECaller) files, performs quality control, generates statistics, and outputs an annotated file that is in an easy-to-parse tab-separated format.
+Bystro takes 1 or more VCF ([Variant Call Format](https://samtools.github.io/hts-specs/VCFv4.2.pdf)) or SNP ([PEMapper/PECaller](https://www.pnas.org/doi/full/10.1073/pnas.1618065114) output) files, performs quality control, generates statistics, and outputs an annotated file that is in an easy-to-parse tab-separated format.

-Each row in the output file corresponds to a single variant site, and contains a set of annotations that describe the site's genomic context, functional impact, allele frequencies in various populations, and more.
+Each row in the output file corresponds to a single variant (mutation), and contains a set of annotations that describe the site's genomic context, functional impact, allele frequencies in various populations, and more.

 The annotations are divided into several categories, each of which is described in detail below.